-- A Department of the Medical Staff;

-- The Chief of the Department;

 - The Chief of Staff;

-- A special committee of the Medical Staff;
+- A special committee of the medical staff;

 - The MEC

-The Medical Executive Committee (MEC) must authorize the initiation of the FPPE, record the date and reason for initiation of FPPE, and designate that the Quality Management Department (or other appropriate designee) shall be responsible for coordinating the FPPE process and reporting back to the department/committee.
+The appropriate department or committee must authorize the initiation of the FPPE, record the date and reason for initiation of FPPE, and designate that the Quality Management Department (or other appropriate designee) shall be responsible for coordinating the FPPE process and reporting back to the department/committee.

-The FPPE monitoring plan for a new Practitioner, or newly requested privilege(s) will be specific to the requested privileges or group of privileges.
+The FPPE monitoring plan for a new practitioner, or newly requested privilege(s) will be specific to the requested privileges or group of privileges.